Hotels4Teams

 Which hotels near The Birm are good for families?

 Several hotels near The Birm are well-suited for families.
-Americas Best Value Inn Seymour (19.5 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Super 8 by Wyndham Strafford / Springfield Area (19.57 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Best Western Courtview Hotel (22.45 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Americas Best Value Inn Seymour (19.5 mi, from $86/night), Super 8 by Wyndham Strafford / Springfield Area (19.57 mi, from $79/night), and Best Western Courtview Hotel (22.45 mi, from $112/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Super 8 by Wyndham Strafford / Springfield Area also has suites.
+Best Western Courtview Hotel also has suites.

 Which hotels near The Birm are good for team or group travel?